 Is there travel funding available for students?

 Yes.
 The AAS offers two options for funding for students.
-All students accepted to present on the AAS program will automatically receive a small travel stipend of approximately $200.
+All students accepted to present on the AAS program will automatically receive a small travel stipend of at least $200.
+The final amount varies depending on the number of students on the program but the minimum amount is $200.
 Students must live more than 100 miles away from the conference venue and must be registered by the posted participant deadline.
 No application is required to receive the Graduate Student Travel Stipend.
 Students are also eligible to receive the AAS International Exchange Travel grant.
 However, student may not receive funding from both sources.

 More than one of my panel participants is in need of travel funding?
 Can I apply for more than one person?

 We can only accept a request for one individual per session.
 However, you may request to split the funding.
 This means, you must officially submit one name for the grant but in your comments section can request to split the award between two individuals.
 The $2000 award maximum amount still applies.
 The grants are awarded based on travel location and amounts will not be increased to accommodate two or more people splitting the award.

 What is the deadline for submitting an AAS International Exchange Travel Grant request?

 All travel grant requests must be received by the August 9, 2022 deadline.
 A grant request should be submitted within the main application.

 I already submitted the proposal but I have just learned my participant would like to apply for an AAS International Exchange Travel Grant.
 Can I update my proposal?

 Yes, you may log in to the proposal application and edit your request.
 We cannot accept requests after the panel proposal deadline.